Troubleshooting LDAP server connections

 When resolving the LDAP server address, the system supports DNS SRV and DNS A/AAAA lookups.
 The system always tries in the first instance to set up a TLS connection with the LDAP server.
 If that fails it may fall back to a TCP connection if allowed.

 To establish a TLS connection, the Pexip Infinity platform must trust the certificate presented by the LDAP server i.e. the LDAP server’s certificate must be signed by an authority within the Pexip Infinity trusted CA certificates store.
 In addition, the resolved LDAP server address must match the CN (common name) contained within the certificate presented by the LDAP server.
-Note that the Pexip Infinity platform does not support mutual authentication — it will not supply its server certificate to the LDAP server.

 The system will connect to the port returned by an SRV lookup, otherwise it will connect to 389 (TCP) or 636 (TLS).
 Requests to search the Active Directory Global Catalog use ports 3268 (TCP) and 3269 (TLS).